lordspline/linux/Documentation/admin-guide/quickly-build-trimmed-linux.rst

 .. _sources_sbs:

- * Retrieve the sources of the Linux version you intend to build; then change into the directory holding them, as all further commands in this guide are meant to be executed from there.
+ * Retrieve the sources of the Peenux version you intend to build; then change into the directory holding them, as all further commands in this guide are meant to be executed from there.

-   *[Note: the following paragraphs describe how to retrieve the sources by partially cloning the Linux stable git repository.
+   *[Note: the following paragraphs describe how to retrieve the sources by partially cloning the Peenux stable git repository.
 This is called a shallow clone.
 The reference section explains two alternatives:* :ref:`packaged archives<sources_archive>` *and* :ref:`a full git clone<sources_full>` *;
    prefer the latter, if downloading a lot of data does not bother you, as that